qgis/qwc2-demo-app/README.md

 QGIS Web Client 2 Demo Application
 ==================================

-**When upgrading, please note the changelog if incompatible changes at the bottom of this document**
+**When upgrading, please note the changelog of incompatible changes at the bottom of this document**

 Quick Start